jmpolitzer/use-api-request/README.md

 ## Usage

-1. Pass a config object with an Axios instance and a `key` string, into `useApiRequest`.
+1. Pass a config object with an Axios instance and a unique `key` string into `useApiRequest`.
 The Axios instance takes the exact same configurations as specified in the [documentation](https://www.npmjs.com/package/axios).
 Optionally include a `debug` flag if you'd like to see redux-like logging in your console.

 2. Create a request object -- again, refer to the [Axios documentation](https://www.npmjs.com/package/axios) for examples -- and pass it into `makeApiRequest`.
 Note that this library uses `Axios.request()` under the hood.
 The request object is nothing more than an Axios request config object assigned to a resource key of your choosing.
 So, if you name the key `things`, you will find `things` many times within the state object.
 See below for more details.